Ph.D. Application Process

 Review our Program requirements

 Coursework for the Ph.D. in Education program can be completed in 2-3 years.
 In addition, students are required to complete all milestone projects in a timely manner.
-Learn more about program milestones and review the Ph.D. sample course schedule.
+Learn more about program milestones and review the Ph.D.
+Student Handbook and current Ph.D. course offerings.

 Applications are evaluated on two major criteria: